nataliabrz/positive_selection_in_A1AT_deficiency/README.md

 ## Objects that need to be downloaded from Mendeley Data

-These objects should be downloaded and placed in the cloned repository with the following file structure:
+These objects should be downloaded from https://data.mendeley.com/datasets/vhybvj2g9p/1 and placed in the cloned repository with the following file structure:

 data/calls/exome_calls.csv